Summer Vacation 2020 – The “Are We There Yet Chronicles?”

 The closer we got to the Mile-13 stop, the more vehicles we saw coming down the mountain covered in what appeared to be snow.
 Once we parked, we discovered hail, not snow, littering the ground.
 While my sister-in-law and I stood in line to find out what was happening with the top (which was blocked when we arrived), the kids and Jeff started having a makeshift snowball fight, using the hail as a substitute.

-Since it didn’t look like an ascent was going to possible, we walked around, took pictures, and generally enjoyed the views.
-I was sad that we wouldn’t be able to complete the journey, but I figured that the Colorado Springs authorities didn’t want to be responsible for the deaths of a couple hundred tourists who continued to the top of a mountain despite a summer storm of hail combined with near freezing temperatures.
+Since it didn’t look like an ascent was going to be possible, we walked around, took pictures, and generally enjoyed the views.
+I was sad that we wouldn’t be able to complete the journey, but I figured that the Colorado Springs authorities didn’t want to be responsible for the deaths of a couple hundred tourists who continued to the top of a mountain despite a summer storm of hail combined with near-freezing temperatures.

 The road opened up just as we were getting ready to head back down the mountain.
 Instead, we started the climb.